 If your washing machine has stopped spinning, it has effectively become useless.
-You will need to call an engineer round to repair the appliance, and failing that, will need to purchase a replacement.
+You will need to call an engineer to come out and repair the appliance; failing to do that, you must purchase a new washing machine as a replacement until and unless you get insurance for white goods.

 Why do washing machines stop spinning?

-But even a modern washing machine belt can break and stop the washing machine from spinning, especially if they were not fitted properly during the manufacturing process.
-This defect is a common cause of washing machine breakdowns; check to see whether this is the cause of your problem by removing the washing machine cover and taking a look at the washing machine belt (otherwise known as the drive belt).
+But even a modern washing machine belt can break and stop the machine from spinning, especially if it is not fitted correctly during manufacturing.
+This defect is a common cause of washing machine breakdowns.
+Check to see whether this is the cause of your problem by removing the washing machine cover and looking at the belt (otherwise known as the drive belt).

-The belt should be quite tight, but not too tight – it should not look slack, but should not be too tight as to be unable to move.
-If the belt has snapped, you might just need a replacement; if it has fallen off then there is probably something defective within the washing machine.
+The belt should be pretty tight but not too tight; it should not look slack but should not be so tight as to be unable to move.
+If the belt has snapped, you might need a replacement; if it has fallen off, there is probably something defective within the washing machine.

-Fixing a belt is not necessarily complicated, although you may need to use an experienced tradesman to remove the belt and replace it with the right belt for your machine.
-If you don’t have washing machine cover, expect to face a hefty call-out fee!
+Fixing a belt is not necessarily complicated, although you may need an experienced tradesman to remove it and replace it with the right belt for your machine.
+If you don’t have a washing machine cover, expect to face a hefty call-out fee!

 Over time, all components of washing machines can degrade and break down, and carbon brushes are no exception.
-The carbon brushes are a part of the washing machine’s motor, and when they become worn, they can prevent the motor from running when the washing machine is full.
+The carbon brushes are a part of the washing machine’s motor, and when they become worn, they can prevent the motor from running when it is full.

-Nowadays, washing machines contain computers that are likely more powerful than the computers we would have in our homes a few decades ago.
-These controls can assess whether a load is exceeding the appliance’s load capacity, determine the balance control of the washing machine and set up the timing and speed of spins.
+Nowadays, washing machines contain computers that are likely more powerful than the computers we would have had in our homes a few decades ago.
+These controls can assess whether a load exceeds the appliance’s load capacity, determine the balance control of the washing machine, and set up the timing and speed of spins.

-If the programming is not calibrated properly, then the washing machine will not spin or will not reach its top spin speed.
+If the programming is not appropriately calibrated, the washing machine will not spin or reach its top spin speed.

 A washing machine with clogged filters may not spin properly or at all.
 Look inside your washing machine to see whether or not water is draining from it properly, and clean out your filters if you can.